ministryofjustice/cloud-platform-user-guide/source/documentation/deploying-an-app/cleaning-up.md

 folder, raise a [PR] to get your changes merged.
 As soon as this happens, the cloud platform build pipeline will run, and your AWS resources will be deleted.

+NB: In this PR, **do not remove** the yaml files which define your namespace.
+That must be done in a subsequent step.

 ### 3. Remove your namespace code from the cloud-platform-environments repository

 After your change to delete all the `*.tf` files except `main.tf` has been